DAPSI-IDISS/semantic-crosswalk-editor/docs/Example.md

 With our MVP we want to show how domain experts are able to easily align their semantics - here given by the CEN technical committee 434 (EN16931-1) - with the related given syntax, in our showcase the e-procurement XML syntax Cross Industry Invoice (CII) defined by the UN/CEFACT.

 Note: the term "syntax-binding" is relatively unique to UN/CEFACT and OASIS UBL.
 It is intended to define a "binding"-- a bond-- between syntacical elements.
 Its underlying notion derived by the misplaced and naive notion that the syntactical elements bound have semantic equivalency.
 This is implicitly, from a database perspetive, a schema crosswalk.
-The term semantic crosswalk, by contrast, as widely used by library scientists has a more explicitly viewed as a semantic mapping between the elements of two metadata standards, facilitating interoperability.
+The term semantic crosswalk, by contrast, as widely used by library scientists has a more explicit concern for semantics to facilitate interoperability between (meta)data standards.
 In IDISS we focus on "semantic crosswalks" even when we speak of "syntax-bindings" as to not confuse people working in the area.

 ![](./images/sample_default_workspace.png)